microsoft/gadgetron-azure/README.md

 ./generate_ssh_keys.sh
 ```

-Then store the public for the user to connect, e.g.:
+Then store the public key for the user to connect, e.g.:

 ```bash
 kubectl create secret generic sshkey --from-file=authorizedkeys=/home/<myuser>/.ssh/id_rsa.pub
 ```

-Replace the path the public key with the specific key that you would like to use.
-Before deploying the SSH jump server you should two secrets (check with `kubectl get keys`) in your cluster: `sshkey` and `ssh-server-keys`.
+Replace the the public key path with the specific key that you would like to use.
+Before deploying the SSH jump server you should have two secrets (check with `kubectl get secrets`) in your cluster: `sshkey` and `ssh-server-keys`.

 Then deploy the jump server: